V3ded/V3ded.github.io/_posts/2020-09-10-certified-red-team-operator-crto-review.markdown

 - Some of the material can be quite superficial - rather than explaining a concept well you can get a "just do this" approach (e.g. the DPAPI chapter)

 - Support is a hit or miss, most of the time it's community driven rather than provider driven (RastaMouse is probably overwhelmed by the amount of requests of he receives - I'd recommend hiring a part-timer to help him)

-- Some core red teaming principles such as obfuscation or infrastructure setup are not mentioned at all

 - The certification is relatively new and not as well known (in my opinion this is subject to change soon though, the course is on a great path)